jump-dev/JuMP.jl/doc/refvariable.rst

     by the range ``1:5``.
     The reference to the first set of variables has been lost, although they will remain in the model.

+Finally, the constructor ``Variable(m::Model,idx::Int)`` may be used to create a variable object corresponding to an *existing* variable in the model (the constructor does not add a new variable to the model).
+The variable indices correspond to those of the internal MathProgBase model.
+This method is only useful if you intend to interact with solver properties which are not directly exposed through JuMP.

 Methods
 ^^^^^^^